El Paso Electric Company – Consensus Indicates Potential -10.8% Downside

-El Paso Electric Company found using ticker (EE) have now 2 analysts covering the stock.
+El Paso Electric Company with ticker code (EE) now have 2 analysts covering the stock.
 The analyst consensus points to a rating of ‘Underperform’.
-The range between the high target price and low target price is between 68 and 54 calculating the mean target price we have 61.
-With the stocks previous close at 68.41 this would indicate that there is a downside of -10.8%.
-The day 50 moving average is 68.4 and the 200 day moving average is 67.64.
+The target price ranges between 68 and 54 calculating the mean target price we have 61.
+Given that the stocks previous close was at 68.41 this is indicating there is a potential downside of -10.8%.
+The day 50 moving average is 68.4 and the 200 day moving average is 67.63.
 The company has a market capitalisation of $2,790m.
 Find out more information at: 0

 0